-Tigers School of Taekwondo is a young and fast growing organisation dedicated to providing top class Taekwondo training.
-The style of our Taekwondo training is mix of traditional and modern techniques, which has shown positive results.
+Tigers school of taekwondo is a young and fast growing organisation dedicated to providing top class taekwondo training.
+The style of our taekwondo training is a mix of traditional and modern techniques, which has shown positive results.

-Taekwondo’s popularity has resulted in the divergent evolution of the martial art.
-Taekwondo is a complete discipline martial art, that has a combination of combat techniques, self-defence, sport, exercise, entertainment, stretching and philosophy.
+Taekwondo’s popularity has resulted in the divergent evoloution of the martial art.
+It is a complete discipline martial art that has a combination of combat techniques, self-defence, sport, exercise, entertainment, stretching and philosophy.
 Taekwondo has strong principles that each practitioner must adhere to.

-Taekwondo Tigers are a strong organisation within the UK and have clubs in the North East (Newcastle upon Tyne, Gateshead, Blaydon) and London regions.
-A wide variety of instructors with a wealth of experience, share their knowledge with each other and their students.
+Taekwondo Tigers are a strong organisation within the UK and have clubs in the north east (Newcastle-Upon-Tyne, Gateshead and Blaydon) and London regions.
+A wide variety of instructors with a wealth of experience share their knowledge with each other and their students.

-As part of sport taekwondo, Taekwondo Tigers have produced many students who are competing at all levels in National and International Taekwondo Competitions representing Britain.
-Within Taekwondo Tigers there is a belief that everyone should continue to perfect their Taekwondo training methods in order to improve their own ability as well as teaching their students the best Traditional and Sport Taekwondo.
-For photo's of some of our students in action click here.
+As part of sport taekwondo, Taekwondo Tigers have produced many students who are competing at all levels in national and international taekwondo competitions representing Britain.
+Within taekwondo tigers there is a belief that everyone should continue to perfect their taekwondo training methods in order to maintain their own ability as well as teaching their students the best traditional and sport taekwondo.
+For photos of some of our students in action click here.

-Taekwondo in general emphasises on kicks thrown from a mobile stance, using the leg’s greater reach and power to strike an opponent from a larger distance rather than punching or other techniques.
-In sparring, turning, back, front, reverse turning and side kicks are often used, as well as punching and advanced kicking, which may involve jumping, spinning or sliding.
+Taekwondo in general emphasizes on kicks thrown from a mobile stance, using the leg’s greater reach and power to strike an opponent from a larger distance rather than punching or other techniques.
+In sparring, turning, back, front, reverse turning and side kicks are often used as well as punching and advanced kicking, which may involve jumping, spinning or sliding.

-Traditional Taekwondo training often involves a system of blocks, punches, knife hand strikes.
-For the more advanced student there are also take downs or sweeps, throws, and joint locks.
-As well as all these technique's students would learn about pressure points and knife attack defence.
+Traditional taekwondo training often involves a system of blocks, punches and knife hand strikes.
+For the more advanced student there are also take downs or sweeps, throws and joint locks.
+As well as these techniques students would learn about pressure points and knife attack defence.

-Courses are often setup in the North East and London regions.
-This is aimed to help students actively take part in a particular area of interest, such as knife attack, pressure point attacks, fighting techniques, kicking techniques, competition style fighting, refereeing, instructor course, etc.
+Courses are often setup in the north east and London regions.
+This is aimed to help students actively take part in a particular area of interest, such as knife attack, pressure point attacks, fighting techniques, competition style fighting, refereeing, instructor courses and more.

-This site’s primary purpose is to provide up to date information of Taekwondo training sessions and meetings in the near future.
+This site’s main purpose is to provide up to date information of taekwondo training sessions and meetings in the near future.